 Kamala Khan is a sixteen-year-old girl from Jersey City who is a massive nerd with strict parents.
-While sneaking out to a party, the Inhumans' Terrigen Mists descends on Jersey City and causes Kamala's polymorphic powers to awaken.
+While sneaking out to a party, the Inhumans' Terrigen Mists descend on Jersey City and cause Kamala's polymorphic powers to awaken.
 Initially, she is unable to control her abilities and unconsciously shapeshifts into the blonde-haired version of Ms. Marvel to try and fit others' expectations of a superhero.

 It is only after a talk with her best friend Bruno Carelli and her father Yusef Khan that she decides to be herself.
 This decision is solidified with Kamala's unique take on the costume that honors both her civilian identity and her cultural heritage with a burkini featuring a lightning bolt, gold bangles, red scarf, and mask.

 Almost everyone has a moment in their life when they feel pressured to be someone they are not.
 Kamala Khan's origins as Ms. Marvel show how these feelings don't go away easily just because you now have superpower powers.
 Although Kamala Khan is a legacy hero that shares the title of Ms. Marvel with others such as Carol Danvers, Kamala demonstrates that you can use your special abilities to become a better version of yourself.

 In Ms. Marvel: Generation Why (opens in new tab), Kamala Khan battles her first supervillian: a human/bird hybrid known as the Inventor.
 When the inventor's evil plot is revealed to be using teenagers as human batteries because he has deemed them unnecessary to the planet, Kamala Khan must work together with the teenagers and show them that they have worth as the up-and-coming generation.